worstprgr/tellstatus/README.md

 ## Behaviour
 If the target url returns the matching status code, it'll send you a mail.
 But only once.
-After that it only resets it's state, if the target url returns an other status code.
+After that, it only resets it's state, if the target url returns any other status code.

-If you're hosting it, in a container, a reload will reset the state.
+If you're hosting it in a container, a reload will reset the state.
 Otherwise you can delete the `state` file inside the working directory.

 ## Usage